EricAndresen/book-list-react/README.md

 This is an assignment for my Udacity Front End Nano-degree.
 I chose to start from scratch building with React + Redux rather than use the template code usually provided.

+_Update: This project was originally rejected for using Redux.
+So I moved the Redux version into the `redux` branch and refactored to pass state down through components._

 ## Instructions

 To see the app live, clone this directory to your local machine and cd into it.
 Then run `npm install` and `npm start` (or use yarn with the same commands).
 A window with the application should open automatically.
+Both branches should have identical performance.

 The specification required /add to show no books by default.
 To see all available books type one space.